What is the Fair Labor Standards Act (FLSA)?

 Yes, salaried employees can be non-exempt and can continue to be paid a salary as long as they receive at least the minimum wage for all hours worked and are compensated at 1.5 times their regular rate of pay for all hours worked beyond 40 in the workweek (and other overtime requirements as applicable).
 Employers will need to track the hours of salaried employees closely to ensure they pay overtime in accordance with all applicable federal, state, and local laws.

 For DOL guidance on how to comply with the overtime requirement for salaried non-exempt employees, see DOL Fact Sheet 23.
 Be sure to also check state and local wage and hour laws.

 What is the salary requirement for part-time salary workers?

 Unless the employee falls under one of the occupations that is not subject to the salary level requirement (e.g., doctors, lawyers, teachers, outside sales), the employee must satisfy the full standard salary level test if they work any amount of time in the workweek.
-The salary level is not prorated for part-time employees.
+Full-time or part-time status does not impact this salary level requirement.

 What is the overtime rate for non-exempt employees?

-Some states and/or localities have different overtime rates.
-For example, in California overtime is 2 times an employee's regular rate of pay for all hours worked over 12 hours in a workday.
+Some states and/or localities have different overtime rates and requirements.
+For example, overtime requirements in California dictate that a) employees are paid 1.5 times their regular rate of pay for any hours worked in excess of 8 in a workday and b) employees are paid 2 times their regular rate of pay for all hours worked over 12 hours in a workday.

 What constitutes "hours worked" under the FLSA?